PollyN0mial/TATA62-workshop/README.md

 * `CSV` - allows to work with CSV files for data management
 * `DataFrames` - set of tools for working with tabular data in Julia

-Run the file "init.jl" to install the necessary packages for this tutorial.
+Run the file `init.jl` to install the necessary packages for this tutorial.
 It also includes some suggestions for other useful packages.

 ### Git